evan-razzaque/.dotfiles/README.md

 - nodejs (required by coc.nvim)
 - github-cli (required for git credential helper)

-1. Backup existing dotfiles for each package in this repository (.bashrc, .gitconfig, etc.)
+1. Backup existing dotfiles for each package in this repository (.bashrc, .bash_profile, etc.)
 2. Run ```preview.sh``` to see which files will be created/overwritten
 3. Run ```install.sh``` to create the symlinks for each package